emilianoyoung/ai/_posts/_archive/2019-12-31-facebooks-latest-takedown-has-a-twist-ai-generated-profile-pictures.md

 ---
 category: news
 title: "Facebook's latest takedown has a twist -- AI-generated profile pictures"
-excerpt: "A joint report from AI research firm, Graphika, and the Atlantic Council's Digital Forensic Research Lab, a group established to research disinformation, outlined how they identified the artificially created faces from the accounts removed by Facebook."
+excerpt: "a group established to research disinformation, outlined how they identified the artificially created faces from the accounts removed by Facebook.
+Images generated using artificial intelligence ..."
 publishedDateTime: 2019-12-31T17:51:00Z
 sourceUrl: https://abcnews.go.com/US/facebooks-latest-takedown-twist-ai-generated-profile-pictures/story?id=67925292
 type: article